riyadali/Angular_TypeScript/README_DISPLAY_LISTS.md

              &lt;/div&gt;

         + After the browser refreshes, the list of names reappears.
 The details area is blank.
 Click a hero and its details appear.

+    + Why it works.
+When selectedHero is undefined, the ngIf removes the hero detail from the DOM.
+There are no selectedHero bindings to worry about.
+When the user picks a hero, selectedHero has a value and ngIf puts the hero detail into the DOM.